ryanwalton/WebServer/README.md

 # WebServer
-Creates simple default web server PRACTICE
+Creates simple default web server

 When using this project, first create a simple HTTP file.
 You can put whatever you please inside of it.